obandomarcos/ToMoDL/paper.md

 From the side of the visualizers, napari [@chiu2022napari], a fast and practical bioimaging visualiser for multidimensional data, has rapidly emerged as a hub for high performance applications spanning a broad range of imaging data, including microscopy, medical imaging, astronomical data, etc. Given a context with an extensive offer of tomographic reconstruction algorithms and a lack of software integration for image analysts that enables them to access to other complex tasks such as segmentation [@ronneberger2015u] and  tracking [@wu2016deep],

-The software presented here intends to close the gap between a wide variety of reconstruction methdos and a powerful visualization tool by introducing  a ready-to-use widget that offers state-of-the-art methods for tomographic reconstruction as well as a framework that will allow to include future methodologies.
+The software presented here intends to close the gap between a wide variety of reconstruction techniques and a powerful visualization tool by introducing  a ready-to-use widget that offers state-of-the-art methods for tomographic reconstruction as well as a framework that will allow to include future methodologies.

 # Methods and Workflow